Star Trek fan productions: Star Trek: Odyssey (2007-2011)

 A spin-off from the Hidden Frontier team with its first episode "Illiad" launched in September 2007.
 It is the story of the USS Odyssey, a Federation ship which has become trapped in the distant Andromeda Galaxy.
 With Odyssey's captain and first officer dead, along with most of the command staff, Lt.
 Commander Ro Nevin is forced to take command in order to get the remaining crew home.

-Starship Farragut (2007-2016)

-Launched in July 2005, this series takes place during the original-series era, and tells the story of the crew of the USS Farragut (NCC-1647), sister ship of the Enterprise.
-Farragut stars John Broughton as Captain John Carter, Michael Bednar as Commander Robert Tacket, and Holly Bednar as Chief Engineer Michelle Smithfield with an ensemble cast.
-The premise is simply put, "New Ship, New Crew, New Adventures."
-The episodes "For Want of a Nail" and "A Rock and a Hard Place" won the award for Best Fan Film at the Wrath of Con Film Festival in Panama City, Florida in 2008 and 2009 respectively.
-As of April 2020 seven episodes had been released.
-The eighth and series finale "Homecoming" was released in 2021.
-In 2022, production on a follow-up project entitled Farragut Forward began production in conjunction with Kaotica Studios, moving the storyline forward into the "Movie Era," putting members of the crew aboard the Miranda-class (similar to the USS Reliant seen in Star Trek II: The Wrath of Khan) USS Farragut (NCC-1941).

 Star Trek: Intrepid (2007-2018)

 A U.K. based fanfilm, and the first such production from Scotland, Intrepid is set in the 24th century, several years after Star Trek: Nemesis, and revolves around the effort to colonise a distant and largely unexplored sector of the galaxy.
 Star Trek: Intrepid was filmed entirely in Scotland and was released on May 26, 2007.
 GMTV presenter Lorraine Kelly has a brief appearance in Intrepid and the production has received extensive coverage in both national and international media, such as CNN, BBC Radio Scotland The Guardian, and The Scotsman.
 Intrepid was featured on the UK Sci Fi Channel's Sci Fi 360 video podcast.
 Executive Producer and cast member Nick Cook has also collaborated with the Hidden Frontier crew several times, including the joint episodes Orphans of War and Operation Beta Shield, as well as the finale of Odyssey.